 Beverly Chapman-Rachal was currently re-elected to serve as the secretary and treasurer of the Tunica-Biloxi Tribe of Louisiana.
-Prior to her role with the Tunica-Biloxi tribal council, Rachal worked in the insurance industry and later joined the Paragon Casino Resort as executive administrative assistant, a position she’s held for more than five years.
+Prior to her role with the Tunica-Biloxi tribal council, Rachal worked at Paragon Casino Resort as the Hospitality Manager.
+She currently works for the Inter-Tribal Council of LA as a State Manager.

 A native of Houston, Texas, Rachal lived on the Tunica-Biloxi reservation in Marksville where she attended and graduated from Marksville High School.
 Balancing an active lifestyle of work and family, Rachal currently resides in Marksville, La. with her husband Byron Rachal.
 She has two daughters, Nikki Lemoine and Lauren Abadie and five grandchildren.

 Brenda Lintinger serves as board member of the Tunica-Biloxi Tribe of Louisiana, her fourth term in office since 1997.
 An active member in numerous tribal organizations within and outside of her Native American community, Lintinger is currently employed as the Minors’ Trust Program Director and the Senior Project Administrator for the Language and Culture Revitalization Program.
 She has worked with the Louisiana Office of Indian Affairs in conjunction with the Indian Education Advisory Board.
 In addition, she has served on the tribal Pow Wow and Education committees and Tribal Economic Development Board.
 Mrs. Lintinger has also represented the Tunica-Biloxi Tribe within the National Congress of American Indians and served as an Executive board member of the United South & Eastern Tribes, Inc.

 Mrs. Lintinger is a graduate of the University of New Orleans, where she earned a bachelor’s degree in English literature with a concentration in linguistics and an MBA in finance.